getAlby/paidmcp-boilerplate/README.md

 # Boilerplate Paid MCP Server

-An example paid MCP server using [PaidMCP](https://github.com/getAlby/paidmcp)

-This MCP server uses the [official MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk)
+An example paid MCP server using [PaidMCP](https://github.com/getAlby/paidmcp) and the [official MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk)

 This MCP server is designed to be used in combination with [Alby Bitcoin Payments MCP Server](https://github.com/getAlby/mcp) or another MCP Server that can make lightning payments.

-## Why use PaidMCP

-Instead of using the [Cloudflare Stripe MCP Boilerplate](https://github.com/iannuttall/mcp-boilerplate), accept payments easily from anyone in the world.

 ## Tools

-This boilerplate MCP server has 2 tools.
+This boilerplate MCP server has 2 tools:

 - `ask_riddle` is a free tool that returns a riddle
 - `check_riddle` requires a payment of 21 sats to check your answer to a riddle